 By design the VAP provides for sharing of the VAR at the discretion of the Auditee.
 There are three primary functions that allow for this:

-All parties in the VAP will sign a non-disclosure agreement, known as the Agreement for the Exchange of Confidential Information (AECI), with the RBA.
+All parties in the VAP will sign an Auditee Agreement with the RBA which includes non-disclosure elements.
 The Assessment Program Manager and the Audit Firms are under the same confidentiality agreements with the RBA and are the only parties with access to confidential information required throughout the VAP.
 Information will be available as defined by the VAP contracts and existing business agreements.
 Any sensitive information will be protected in compliance with all applicable legislation.

-See the main VAP page to view the AECI.
+See the main VAP page to view the AA.

 There are two primary ways in which Validated Assessment Reports are generated based on who the Audit Buyer is: